danparizher/Pax-Academia/cogs/README.md

 - Commands implemented:
   - `chemsearch`
 - Description:
-  - Used to search chemsitry databases for compunds.
+  - Used to search chemistry databases for compounds.
   - Creates a Discord embed with necessary information.

 ## Rules